 3) Unscrew the top of the one gallon juice container, screw on a fermentation air lock, and allow the container to stand at room temperature for 6 to 8 weeks.
 The air lock will allow the carbon dioxide gas, produced during the fermentation, to escape while at the same time preventing the oxygen in the air from getting into the cider and interfering with the reaction.

-(This homemade apple cider vinegar fermentation equipment can be purchased online at Amazon.com)
+(This hard apple cider and homemade apple cider vinegar fermentation equipment can be purchased online at Amazon.com)

 4) After 6 to 8 weeks the fermentation will be complete.
 There will be no more carbon dioxide gas escaping through the air lock and there will be a thick deposit of lees at the bottom of the container.